 Finally, the proposal for the "new transdisciplinarity" brought by Morin (2005, p.138) considers the need for dialogue between scientific knowledge in order to ensure the autonomy of the disciplines, but enabling dialogue between them, distinguishing them without separating them.
-Thus, through the paradigm of complexity, this communication associated with reality is capable of curbing reductionist simplification, promoting the analysis of the phenomenon/object of research in its entirety.
-Therefore, in order to achieve a global analysis of work and workers, a dialogue will be carried out between Law, Ergonomics and Psychodynamics of Work.
+Thus, through the complexity paradigm, this communication associated with reality is capable of curbing reductionist simplification, promoting the analysis of the phenomenon/research object in its entirety.
+Therefore, in order to achieve a global analysis of work and workers, a dialogue will be carried out between Law, Ergonomics and Work Psychodynamics.